swiss-territorial-data-lab/proj-roadsurf/README.md

 ## Other uses

 ### Preprocessing
+Here, the included WTMS-link is the pointing the product [SWISSIMAGE 10 cm](https://www.swisstopo.admin.ch/en/geodata/images/ortho/swissimage10.html).
+Better results are achieved when using the product [SWISSIMAGE RS](https://www.swisstopo.admin.ch/en/geodata/images/ortho/swissimage-rs.html) and processing it to a WMTS-like service like described in the documentation. <br>
-To reproduce exactly the procedure described in the technical documentation, you will have to use the product SWISSIMAGE RS instead of SWISSIMAGE 10 cm.
-We obtained it on a hard disk and transferred it to our S3 cloud with the script `RS_images_to_S3.py`.
+We obtained the images on a hard disk and transferred it to our S3 cloud with the script `RS_images_to_S3.py`.
 Then, with the help of the script `tif2cog.py`, the images were transformed from 16-bits TIFF to 8-bits Cloud Optimized GeoTiff files and Titiler was used to access them like tiles in a WMTS service.

 ```